Welcome to Pewsey Vale School.

 The Governing Body fulfils a strategic role in the running of the school and monitors and evaluates all aspects of its work.
-The purpose of governance is to provide confident and strong strategic leadership which leads to robust accountability, oversight and assurance for educational and financial performance.
+The purpose of governance is to provide confident and strong strategic leadership which leads to robust accountability, oversight and assurance of educational and financial performance.

 The Governing Body at Pewsey Vale School is made up of parents/guardians, members of the local community and teaching staff who give their time and skills voluntarily.
-The Governing Body also has external assistance from a school improvement partner, other external agencies and employs a professional clerk.
+The Governing Body also has external assistance from a school improvement partner, and other external agencies and employs a professional clerk.

 The role of the Governing Body is:-

 At Pewsey Vale School there are 14 governors, including 2 parent governors and 2 staff governors (one of which is the headteacher).
 Governors are appointed by the Pewsey Vale School Academy Trust, parent governors are elected by parents of current students and staff governors are elected by school staff, except the headteacher who is ex-officio.

 Vacancies will be advertised via parent mail, the website and the newsletter.